authelia/authelia/docs/content/en/configuration/miscellaneous/ntp.md

 {{< confkey type="boolean" default="false" required="no" >}}

+_**Important Note:** Administrators are strongly urged to fix the underlying time issue instead of utilizing this option.
+See the [FAQ](#why-should-this-check-not-be-disabled) for more information._

 Setting this to true will disable the startup check entirely.

 ### disable_failure

 {{< confkey type="boolean" default="false" required="no" >}}

+_**Important Note:** Administrators are strongly urged to fix the underlying time issue instead of utilizing this option.
+See the [FAQ](#why-should-this-check-not-be-disabled) for more information._

 Setting this to true will allow Authelia to start and just log an error instead of exiting.
 The default is that if Authelia can contact the NTP server successfully, and the time reported by the server is greater than what is configured in [max_desync](#maxdesync) that Authelia fails to start and logs a fatal error.

+## Frequently Asked Questions

+This section acts as a frequently asked questions for the NTP behaviour and configuration.

+### Why is this check important and enabled by default?

+This check is essential to validate the system time is accurate which ensures the following:

+- The [Session](../session/introduction.md) cookie expiration times are accurately set which is important because:
+  - If the time is too far in the past sessions could:
+    - Be considered already expired by browsers leading to strange redirect issues.
+    - Be considered expired by browsers much sooner than intended.
+  - If the time is too far into the future sessions could:
+    - Be considered expired by browsers much later than intended.
+- The [OpenID Connect](../identity-providers/openid-connect/provider.md) JWT issued at/not before/expiration times are
+  set correctly which is important because:
+  - If the time is too far in the past the OpenID Connect issued JWT's could:
+    - Be considered already expired by relying parties at the time of issue.
+    - Be considered expired by relying parties much sooner than intended.
+  - If the time is too far into the future OpenID Connect issued JWT's could:
+    - Be considered invalid by correctly configured relying parties as the issue time is too far in the future.
+    - Be considered invalid by badly configured relying parties much later than intended.
+- The [TOTP](../second-factor/time-based-one-time-password.md) verification codes could:
+  - Be considered invalid when they are technically correct.

+### Why should this check not be disabled?

+Due to the fact this can affect elements such as the JWT validity and session validity it's important for security this check is operational.